 What makes the perfect French toast?
 Is it in the bread or perhaps the egg batter.
 Do you serve it with a waterfall of maple syrup or a sprinkling on powdered sugar?
 However you serve it, one thing is for sure, preparing a French toast recipe should be quick and easy.
-It's a simple dish of bread soaked in an egg mixture then fried.
+It's a simple dish of bread soaked in an egg mixture then fried, and hopefully not soggy.

 The history of French Toast goes all the way back to a reference in the Apicius, a collection of Latin recipes that dates all the way back to the 4th or 5th century.
 Simply, "slice fine white bread, remove the crust and break it into large pieces.
 Soak these pieces in milk and beaten egg, fry in oil, and cover with honey before serving."